section-engineering-education/engineering-education/articles/css-flexbox/index.md

 published: true
 slug: css-flexbox
 title: Create Layouts for Websites using CSS Flexbox
 description: CSS Flexbox is a one-dimensional layout system for creating layouts for webpages.
+It is used to align and define element behavior across a row or a column.
 author: saiharsha-balasubramaniam
-date: 2020-07-17T00:00:00-08:00
+date: 2020-07-19T00:00:00-08:00
 topics: [languages]
 excerpt_separator: <!--more-->
 images: